nathanmentley/RemoteCongress/README.md

 Then then a yes vote was cast on the bill with a message of "message".
 After that vote was cast it was fetched from the platform and was verified.

+### Data Seeder

+There is a data seeder tool that can be used to load real senate voting data from the second session of the 116th congress.

+Once there is a server running, either locally or in docker, you can run the dataloader tool located at src/RemoteCongress.Server.DataSeeder

+    dotnet run --project src/RemoteCongress.Server.DataSeeder/RemoteCongress.Server.DataSeeder.csproj

+The data seeder will parse included xml files to generate public private key pairs for each senator, then it'll post bill and vote data using the RemoteCongress.Client library.

+Once run you should be able to use the api to search through votes and bills.
+All the persisted data is immutable, signed and verified.
+The data you receive back from the api is signed and can be verified with the packaged hash, and public key.

 ### Using a cli interface to interact with the platform

 Optionally, if you want to interact with the RemoteCongress platform in a more dynamic way you can use a command line tool included with the project.